AnMayVaa/The_Mystery/README.md

 - พิทักษ์ ปทุมวัน

 This project was developed over approximately 10 days, totaling around 70 hours of work.
 It serves both as a technical learning experience and a creative exploration of storytelling in game design.
+It may not be perfect, but it was built with passion and teamwork.

 ---